The Glory Years or Glory Days or something else

 In that spirit I invited some of my colleagues to share their favorite shows, to tell us what made those programs special to them.
 To be a memorable show requires exceptional talents of not only a producer who maps out the program, sets up the interviews and is often the writer as well.

-Over the years I’ve come to believe that the magic sauce is the editor, the one who is sometimes also the videographer.
+Over the years I’ve come to believe that the magic sauce is the editor, the one who is often also the videographer.
 I've seen editors turn a mediocre program into a work of art.
-Of course, they suffer for their art, spending days, often weeks, in an edit bay by themselves, combing through the hours of video to make sense of it all, combining words and images and music and natural sound into something truly inspiring.
+Of course, they suffer for their art, spending days, sometimes weeks, in an edit bay by themselves, combing through the hours of video to make sense of it all, combining words and images and music and natural sound into something truly inspiring.

 -----------------------------------------